Federal officials working with states to protect elections

 "The state is the top level," he said.
 "There are no federal election administrators."

-Trout said his biggest fear is disinformation, and that it underscores the need to advise voters not to believe everything they read and to bolster their confidence that their vote is going to be counted as cast.
-Oregon is looking at using Facebook, YouTube and other tools in an education campaign, he said.

-Clarno said she feels the state is more able now than in previous elections to fend off any disruptions, and that the biggest threat is misinformation.
+Oregon Secretary of State Bev Clarno said she feels her state is more able now to fend off any disruptions, and that the biggest threat is misinformation.

 "That was the biggest problem in 2016 and we expect more of the same in 2020.
 Just because you read something on social media or online doesn't mean it's true," Clarno said in a statement.

-Trout said these tabletop exercises also build bonds between technology specialists and clerks and other election officials.

-"Three years ago, election folks didn't even know what cybersecurity was," he said.
+Trout said the threat of disinformation underscores the need to advise voters not to believe everything they read and to bolster their confidence that their vote is going to be counted as cast.
+Oregon is looking at using Facebook, YouTube and other tools in an education campaign, he said.

-AP writers Wilson Ring in Montpelier, Vermont, and Michael Catalini in Trenton, New Jersey, contributed to this report.
+AP writers Susan Haigh in Hartford, Connecticut; Wilson Ring in Montpelier, Vermont; David Eggert in Lansing, Michigan; Sean Murphy in Oklahoma City; and Michael Catalini in Trenton, New Jersey, contributed to this report.

 Comments